 Many companies use more than one cloud service today.
-Allocating costs in a multi cloud context is challenging, but CAST AI equips teams with insights for addressing that.
-Its full multi cloud functionality comes with visibility via universal metrics from Grafana and Kibana that can be used for any supported cloud service providers.
+Allocating costs in a multi cloud context is challenging, but CAST AI equips teams with insights addressing this issue.
+It ensures visibility into cluster costs across AWS, GCP, and Azure and this is further supported by integrations to Prometheus and Grafana.

 2. Cost optimization and automation

-CAST AI uses AI to choose the best instance types and sizes that meet an application’s requirements but still help teams save up on cloud costs.
-Whenever a cluster needs extra nodes, the AI-driven instance selection algorithm selects instances that achieve maximum performance at a minimum cost.
+CAST AI uses AI to choose the best instance types and sizes that fully meet your application’s requirements but still help you cut cloud costs.
+Whenever a cluster needs extra nodes, the AI-driven instance selection algorithm selects the instances that ensure maximum performance at a minimum cost.
 Your team doesn’t have to lift a finger because it all happens automatically.

-The platform also comes with multi-shape cluster construction, since choosing the same instance shape for every node in a cluster may easily lead to overprovisioning.
-That’s why CAST AI delivers an optimized mix of different instance types adapted to an application’s requirements.
+The platform also comes with multi-shape cluster construction so you no longer have to care about maintaining node pools.
+With CAST AI, you always get an optimized mix of different instance types adapted to your application’s requirements.

 Spot by NetApp offers recommendation mechanisms helping you place pods and tasks on the VMs that fit their resource requirements and other scheduling constraints.
-The tool monitors workload utilization in real-time to provide you with recommendations for adjusting the resource requirements of workloads when they start consuming significantly more or fewer resources than requested.
+The tool monitors workload utilization in real-time to deliver recommendations for adjusting the resource requirements of workloads when they start consuming significantly more or fewer resources than requested.

 The solution provides recommendations per container and summarizes them for the entire workload to enable easier visualization at a high level and faster implementation.

-Spot.io continuously checks for unschedulable pods and if it finds one, it scales up to make sure that all the pods have a place to run.
+Spot by NetApp continuously checks for unschedulable pods and if it finds one, it scales up to make sure that all pods have a place to run.
 The solution also removes nodes automatically when all pods running on the node can be moved to other nodes in the cluster.
-To optimize costs, Spot.io prioritizes downscaling the least utilized nodes.
+Spot prioritizes downscaling the least utilized nodes.

 Automatic bin packing

-Kubernetes presents a cost challenge to teams because it distributes applications within a cluster evenly, with no attention paid to how cost-effective this setup is.
+Kubernetes can be challenging cost-wise because it distributes applications within the provisioned resources evenly without paying attention to how cost-effective this setup is.

 CAST AI changes the default pod scheduling behavior and uses automated bin-packing to achieve maximum savings in line with your settings.
-Fewer nodes translate to lower costs.
+Fewer nodes translate into lower costs.

 3. Spot instance automation

-Spot Instances can result in dramatic savings of up to 90% off the On-Demand pricing.
+Spot Instances can bring dramatic savings of up to 90% off the on-demand pricing.
 But there’s a catch – the cloud provider can pull the plug anytime.
 That’s why automation is so critical for effective spot instance use.

-Spot.io allows users to run their clusters on spot instances without the need to provision or scale instances.
+Spot by NetApp allows users to run clusters on spot instances without the need to provision or scale instances.
 It continuously analyzes your usage and provides autoscaling groups that optimize resources to ensure availability and meet workload demands using the lowest-cost compute options.
 The tool also takes care of bin packing containers on spot instances to optimize their use even further.

 Note: Spot instance automation is the main cost optimization method used by Spot by NetApp, the tool is therefore likely to suggest running workloads on more spot instances.
-CAST AI, on the other hand, analyzes workload requirements to check whether running it on a spot instance is the best choice and can optimize costs using many other methods, from automated instance rightsizing to autoscaling.
+CAST AI, on the other hand, analyzes workload requirements to check if running it on spot instances is the best choice in a given case and if not, picks more suitable optimization methods, from automated instance rightsizing to autoscaling.

-Since both automation solutions work directly with the cloud infrastructure, their security is essential.
+Since both automation solutions work directly with your cloud infrastructure, their security is essential.

 Created by cybersecurity experts, CAST AI offers a number of security features such as encryption at rest/in transit, secrets management, network security, logging, visibility, and more.
 The platform also comes with automatic patching and upgrades to VMs and Kubernetes to eliminate the chance of errors in your clusters.

-CAST AI doesn’t access any environment variables that are considered sensitive such as secrets, passwords, tokens, etc. CAST AI is ISO-certified and well underway to obtaining SOC 2 certification.
+The platform doesn’t access any environment variables considered sensitive such as secrets, passwords, tokens, etc. CAST AI is both ISO 27001 and SOC 2 certified.

-Spot.io offers a free trial after which users can choose from two different pricing models: Pay-as-you-Go without the annual commitment and Subscription that comes with a commitment but opens the doors to more discounts and priority support.
+Spot by NetApp offers a free trial after which users can choose from two different pricing models: Pay-as-you-Go without the annual commitment or Subscription that comes with a commitment but opens the door to more discounts and priority support.
 In both cases, the % of savings isn’t publicly available and needs to be negotiated with sales.

-Both Spot.io and CAST AI are great automation solutions for reducing cloud costs and facilitating processes like cost monitoring, management, and optimization.
+Both Spot by NetApp and CAST AI are great automation solutions for cloud cost optimization, monitoring, and getting container security insights.

-By rightsizing other instances – for example, ones purchased within an AWS Savings Plan – you can drive your cloud bill down even more, as shown in this example.
+By rightsizing other instances – for example, the ones purchased within an AWS Savings Plan – you can drive your cloud bill down even more, as shown in this example.
 While Spot by NetApp offers recommendations, CAST AI does the job for you via automated instance selection.

-The broad range of optimization features combined with automated cost forecasting and unique multi cloud functionality brings CAST AI to the top of cloud cost optimization platforms.
+The broad range of optimization features combined with automated cost forecasting,monitoring, and dedicated support brings CAST AI to the top of cloud cost optimization platforms.

 P.S.
-If you prefer a hands-on approach, you can always run the free CAST AI Cost Analyzer to see what the platform could save you automatically.
+If you prefer a hands-on approach, you can always run the free Cluster Savings report to see what the platform could save you automatically.